FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 This container hosts the Ordio database.
 This is an MSSQL database which is responsible for storing all data the Ordio platform needs.
 The content of this database dynamically updates using Migrations whenever changes to the code structure are made;

 - #### Watchtower container
 To make sure all the containers stay up do date with the latest code on the main GitHub branches, I use an extension called Watchtower.
 Watchtower is a dockerised application running next to the other containers which on regular intervals checks if new images of the other appications have been pushed to DockerHub.
-If so, Watchtower wil automatically restart the container and pull the latest code to make sure the production environment always stays up to date;
+If so, Watchtower wil automatically restart the container and pull the latest code to make sure the production environment always stays up to date.
+I decided to go for a Watchtower container as a quick solution for automated deploymen: This means that the code in running containers wil always be up to date with the latest GitHub main repository code.
+This in turn also makes running a public production environment possible and a lot easier;

 <br>